johnathan-sewell/writing/performance.md

 **Navigation Timing API** is now supported across many of the modern desktop and mobile browsers.

-The real benefit of Navigation Timing is that it exposes a lot of previously inaccessible data, such as DNS and TCP connect times, with high precision (microsecond timestamps), via a standardized `performance.timing object` in each browser.
+The real benefit of Navigation Timing is that it exposes a lot of previously inaccessible data, such as DNS and TCP connect times, with high precision (microsecond timestamps), via a standardized `performance.timing` object in each browser.
 Hence, the data gathering process is very simple: load the page, grab the timing object from the user’s browser, and beacon it back to your analytics servers!
-By capturing this data, we can observe real-world performance of our applications as seen by real
+By capturing this data, we can observe real-world performance of our applications as seen by real users, on real hardware, and across a wide variety of different networks.

+**Resource Timing** provides similar performance data for each resource on the page, allowing us to gather the full performance profile of the page

+**User Timing** provides a simple JavaScript API to mark and measure application-specific performance metrics

+## Browser Optimisation

+Browsers employ techniques to speed up page load

+2 classes of approaches:
+**Document aware network optimisation**
+Spotting and prioritising critical network calls during css, JS, and document loading pipelines.
+**User aware optimisation**
+Learning + predicting future user actions.

+4 techniques:
+* Prefesting + priorotising
+* resolving DNS early - in response to hovering on a link, and other user patterns
+* premtive TCP connection - openning a TCP connection in anticipation of an HTTP request
+* preloading a page - loading the whole page in a hidden tab so it can be instantly swapped in

+How Chrome does it: https://www.igvita.com/posa/high-performance-networking-in-google-chrome/